-The role of the EAL Ambassador is to discuss the induction of a newly arrived EAL pupil with appropriate class teachers and to provide practical guidance on strategies of how to raise achievement.
-Where necessary he/she will carry out an initial assessment of the child and continue to track all EAL pupils' progress throughout the school, in discussion with class teachers and parents.
-The EAL Lead will discuss and advise staff on strategies for supporting pupils beyond the early stages of language acquisition and arrange in-class/small group targeted support for EAL/EMA pupils where necessary.
+The role of the EAL Lead is to discuss the induction of a newly arrived EAL pupil with appropriate class teachers and to provide practical guidance on strategies of how to raise achievement.
+Where necessary he/she will support the teacher in carrying out an initial assessment of the child and continue to track all EAL pupils' progress throughout the school, in discussion with class teachers and parents.
+The EAL Lead will discuss and advise staff on strategies for supporting pupils beyond the early stages of language acquisition and arrange in-class/small group targeted support for EAL/NTE pupils where necessary.